PSU-ICDS/icds_docs/docs/file-system/file-storage.md

 - **home** – for configuration files, and links to work, group, and scratch.
 - **work** – for your own work; only you have read-write access to your home and work directories.
-- **scratch**  – for temporary storage of large files.
-Scratch is *not backed up*, and files with a time stamp older than 30 days will be *automatically deleted*.
 - **group** – for collaborative work.
 Group space can be purchased by PIs in 5 TB increments.
 By default, group members have read access to all files in group.
+- **scratch**  – temporary storage area intended for large files.

+!!! warning ""
+Scratch is not backed up, and any files older than 30 days will be *automatically deleted*.
+Users are responsible for ensuring important data is copied elsewhere before expiration.

 Files in home, work, and group are backed up by a sequence of daily "snapshots", which are kept for 90 days.